thoemmi/Solutionizer/readme.md

 - Solution folders
   - user defined
   - drag'n'drop
-- add option to add referened projects as "unloaded"
+- <strike>add option to add referened projects as "unloaded"</strike> Not possible.
+"Loaded" state is persisted in proprietary *.suo files.